oracle-livelabs/converged/microservices-with-converged-db/intro-graalvm/intro-graalvm.md

 ### Objectives

-- Learn how to develop and connect to Oracle Database using GraalVM and popular Java framework(s).
+- Learn how to develop and connect to Oracle Database using GraalVM Native Image(s) and popular Java framework(s).

 ### Prerequisites